Y(4626) as a molecular state from interaction ${D}^*_s\bar{D}_{s1}(2536)-{D}_s\bar{D}_{s1}(2536)$: Summary and discussion

-Besides the state corresponding to the $Y(4626)$, we also give the prediction of other possible molecular states from the ${D}^*_s\bar{D}_{s1}-{D}_s\bar{D}_{s1}$ interaction.
-Based on our result, the most promising state is the $1^{-+}$ state, which is different from the $1^{--}$ state corresponding to the $Y(4626)$ only in the charge parity, and produced at almost the same cutoff as $1^{--}$ state.
-The $0^-$ and $2^-$ states are also found near the ${D}^*_s\bar{D}_{s1}$ thresholds, which can not couple with ${D}_s\bar{D}_{s1}$ channel in S wave, and should not have obvious effect on the ${D}_s\bar{D}_{s1}$ invariant mass spectrum, where the $Y(4626)$ was observed.
-For the lower ${D}_s\bar{D}_{s1}$ threshold, there are also $1^-$ states are produced, which can be seen as the partner of the $Y(4260)$.
+Besides the state corresponding to the $Y(4626)$, we also give prediction of other possible molecular states from the ${D}^*_s\bar{D}_{s1}-{D}_s\bar{D}_{s1}$ interaction.
+Based on our result, under the assumption that the $Y(4626)$ is a molecular state from the interaction ${D}^*_s\bar{D}_{s1}(2536)-{D}_s\bar{D}_{s1}(2536)$, the most promising state is the $1^{-+}$ state, which is different from the $1^{--}$ state corresponding to the $Y(4626)$ only in the charge parity, and produced at almost the same cutoff as $1^{--}$ state.
+The $0^-$ and $2^-$ states are also found near the ${D}^*_s\bar{D}_{s1}$ thresholds.
+The values to produce these states are smaller than the one to reproduce the $Y(4626)$, which suggests that these four states are not so reliable as the $1^{-+}$ state.
+More theoretical and experimental works are required to clarify their existence.
+These two states can not couple with ${D}_s\bar{D}_{s1}$ channel in S wave, and should not have obvious effect on the ${D}_s\bar{D}_{s1}$ invariant mass spectrum, where the $Y(4626)$ was observed.
+For the lower ${D}_s\bar{D}_{s1}$ threshold, there are also $1^-$ states produced, which can be seen as the partner of the $Y(4260)$.
+For these two states from the interaction ${D}_s\bar{D}_{s1}$, the cutoff can be different from 3.4 GeV adopted for the ${D}^*_s\bar{D}_{s1}$ interaction.
+Hence, its existence may be more reliable than the $0^-$ and $2^-$ states from the ${D}^*_s\bar{D}_{s1}$ interaction, which need be checked by future experimental observation.
+It is interesting to see that three of the predicted states, the $1^{-+}$ and $0^{--}$ states from the ${D}^*_s\bar{D}_{s1}$ interaction and $1^{-+}$ state from the ${D}^*_s\bar{D}_{s1}$ interaction, carry exotic quantum numbers.
+Based on these results, we strongly suggest to search for the $1^{-+}$ state near the ${D}^*_s\bar{D}_{s1}$ threshold in future experiment.

 10pt